1975 spring offensive: Phước Long

 Any counterattack or relief effort contemplated by the South Vietnamese was doomed by the thousands of refugees that took to the roads in order to escape the fighting.
 Desertion among ARVN units became common, as soldiers began disappearing from the ranks in search of family members.
+(Note: It was common for family members to accompany soldiers to their areas of operations.
+This policy served as a boost to troop morale, but it also tended to fix ARVN units to particular geographic areas, reducing the ability to move units to other threatened zones.)
 This pattern was to become too common as the offensive continued, not just among the territorial forces, but among the regular troops.

 On 2 January an emergency meeting was held at the Independence Palace in Saigon between President Thiệu, the Joint General Staff, and General Đống.
 At the meeting, Đống presented a plan for the relief of Phước Long that would have utilized either an infantry division or the Airborne Division.
 The plan was turned down for three reasons: first, there were simply no reserve forces of sufficient size available anywhere in the country for the task; second, with all overland routes in enemy hands, all movements and logistics would have to depend entirely on airlift, a capability that no longer existed; and third, despite advantageous defensive positions, the forces at Phước Long could not hold off two PAVN divisions long enough for any relief effort to succeed.
 The decision was then reached.
 Phước Long City and province would be surrendered to PAVN forces as a matter of expediency, since it was considered to be strategically less important than Tây Ninh, Pleiku, or Huế – economically, politically, and demographically.